xdy-24/TEM1D-FCM/README.md

 - `layer_classification.txt`
 - `parameter_log.txt`
 - `residuals_log.txt`

-The program also generates figures showing the inversion results, including resistivity and chargeability fitting curves, decay voltage fitting curve, iteration curve, clustering results, and time-gate residuals.
+In addition, the program generates five MATLAB figures showing:

+1. Resistivity fitting curve and Chargeability fitting curve
+2. Time-gate errors
+3. Decay voltage fitting curve
+4. Iteration curve
+5. clustering results

 ## Notes

-The inversion uses guided fuzzy C-means clustering.
-Because random initialization is used in the clustering procedure, the inversion results may show slight variations between different runs.
+Because the guided fuzzy C-means clustering procedure involves random initialization, repeated runs may produce slightly different numerical results.
+Therefore, the outputs may not be exactly identical to the example results, although the overall trends should remain consistent.
 For a new dataset, users should modify the input data file and the corresponding model and inversion parameters in `inv_main.m` and `occam1D_inversion_with_clustering.m`.

 ## License